 I like that the TDB has zinc plating so the material is almost chip resistant.

-And while the knurling isn’t as sharp as Ohio, it is still aggressive and effective, which I find very impressive.
+In my experience using it, the knurling isn’t as sharp as Ohio, but it's still aggressive and effective, which I find very impressive.

 The only thing that may affect your snatch-grip deadlifts is that this one from Buddy Caps is not knurled all the way to the sleeves.